-Streaming audio reserves is made available for AU classes (including applied music courses) requiring library audio reserves.
+Streaming audio reserves are made available for AU classes (including applied music courses) requiring library audio reserves.
 Access is provided through Blackboard Learning System to registered students only.
 All audio items must be owned by the AU library.
 If the library does not own the items that the professor would like to use, every effort will be made to purchase the recordings in a timely manner.
 The library will not digitize personal copies of recordings or commercially available anthologies.
 The digital audio files on Blackboard will be removed after the completion of the course or particular assignments in some cases.

-Tips for Using Audio for Classes
+Tips for Using digital reserves for Classes